dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-logging/index.md

 ---
-title: HTTP Logging in .NET Core and ASP.NET Core
+title: HTTP logging in .NET Core and ASP.NET Core
 author: rick-anderson
 description: Learn how to log HTTP Requests and Response.
 monikerRange: '>= aspnetcore-6.0'